calimero-network/calimero-sdk-js/docs/mergeable-js.md

   - Invokes the host CRDT merge for collection fields (`UnorderedMap`, `Vector`, `Counter`, etc.).
   - Applies last-writer-wins to scalar fields using the entry timestamps.
 - This matches the historical behaviour while giving developers an opt-in path to override fields that need bespoke reconciliation (e.g. de-duping vectors).
+Today the merge is executed locally (on the node that invokes `set`).
+During delta replay other nodes simply write the merged snapshot they received.
+  Conflict resolution across the network therefore still falls back to last-write-wins until the Rust runtime understands these descriptors *(see “Limitations & Future Work” below)*.

 You can optionally provide a custom merge handler: